dixoncrews/ncsu-fall16-csc505/README.md

-# ncsu-fall16-csc505
+# CSC505: Design and Analysis of Algorithms

-Code from CSC505 (Design and Analysis of Algorithms) taken in Fall 2016 at NC State University
+This repository will hold some code written for CSC505 at NC State University in Fall 2016.